-I think it’s because these whole wheat chocolate muffins contain chocolate and chocolate chips, and are super moist and kind of fudgy when you press on them.
-I had this vision for a fluffy and moist chocolatey muffin and thought Greek yogurt would be perfect for that.
-I usually use applesauce from my own apple trees (this summer I’m totally showing you how to make your own applesauce and freeze for later.
-I swear I save a few hundreds of dollars a year!) but this time I decided to combine it with Greek yogurt.
+I think it’s because these chocolate muffins contain chocolate chips, are super moist and kind of fudgy.
+I had a vision for fluffy and moist chocolatey muffin and thought Greek yogurt would be perfect for that.
+I usually use applesauce from my own apple trees, when baking my clean eating banana muffins and chocolate coconut flour muffins, but this time I decided to add Greek yogurt.
 Not a drop of oil.

-OMG, these healthy chocolate muffins with Greek yogurt, applesauce, cacao powder, whole wheat flour, honey or maple syrup are…you have to try!
+OMG, these muffins with Greek yogurt, applesauce, cacao powder, whole wheat flour, honey or maple syrup are…you have to try!

 This is what muffins look like once the drizzle has solidified.
 My youngest one called them cupcakes not muffins.
 Perfect healthy chocolate muffins for kids!